 Aravinda Sametha Veera Raghava is an action film starring Jr NTR and Pooja Hegde in lead roles.
-Jagapathi Babu, Naga Babu, Naveen Chandra and Eesha Rebba played other important roles.
-S. Radhakrishna produced the film under Harika and Hassine creations while Trivikram Srinivas has written and directed it.
-The film released worldwide on 11th Oct, 2018.
+Jagapathi Babu, Naga Babu, Naveen Chandra, and Eesha Rebba played other important roles.
+S. Radhakrishna produced the film under Harika and Hassine Creations while Trivikram Srinivas has written and directed it.
+The film was released worldwide on 11th Oct 2018.

 The story is established within the first 20 minutes of the film.
-Majority of the scenes from teaser, trailer and promos are from the beginning of the film which establishes a faction revenge drama like most films of the late 90s and early 2000s.
-However, the story takes a U-turn and moves in the direction to put an end to the rivalry which may not appeal to the audience who expect a mass film.
+The majority of the scenes from the teaser, trailer, and promos are from the beginning of the film which establishes a faction revenge drama like most films of the late 90s and early 2000s.
+However, the story takes a U-turn and moves in the direction to put an end to the rivalry which may not appeal to the audiences who expect a mass film.

-The script is flawed and there is some scope to improvement.
-The dialogues are superb and the Rayalaseema dialect added the realism to the dialogues.
+The script is flawed and there is some scope for improvement.
+The dialogues are superb and the Rayalaseema dialect added realism to the dialogues.
 The production values are top-notch.
 The camera work is extraordinary and the film offers some of the finest visuals.
-Moreover, the drone shots and steadycam shots added depth to the visuals.
+Moreover, the drone shots and Steadicam shots added depth to the visuals.
 The songs are decent and the background score is extraordinary.
 The choreography of songs is decent.
-The ‘Peniviti’ song is not meant for Jr NTR and it doesn’t create same emotional impact on screen as in the audio version.
-The stunts are well choreographed and well executed.
+The ‘Peniviti’ song is not meant for Jr NTR and it doesn’t create the same emotional impact on screen as in the audio version.
+The stunts are well choreographed and well-executed.
 The editing is decent except for the scenic order.
-The direction is good as expected and Trivikram Srinivas uses right camera angles and blocking to intensify scenes and to add suspense.
+The direction is good as expected and Trivikram Srinivas uses the right camera angles and blocking to intensify scenes and add suspense.

 Aravinda Sametha Veera Raghava is a faction drama with a touch of philosophy.
-The film deals with the after effects of violence and factionism told from the perspective of women and general public.
+The film deals with the after-effects of violence and factionism told from the perspective of women and the general public.
 Instead of showing violence throughout the film and preaching at the climax, the film has an inherent message.
 Watch it for the performance of Jr NTR and the dialogues of Trivikram Srinivas.